-When parents are happy and content, children feel happier and more content.
-It signals that overall life is good.
-When parents meet each other's adult needs to feel heard and support and when they can work together to solve problems, children are freed from worry about those adult problems.
+When parents are happy and content, children naturally feel happier and more content.
+It signals that overall, life is good.
+When parents meet each other's needs of feeling heard and supported and when they can work together to solve problems, children are freed from worrying about those adult problems.
 The opposite is also true in that when children see their parents being unhappy and anxious and not gaining the support they need from other adults, the child tends to carry at least some of that burden.
 Because children are naturally egocentric and don't understand the complexities of the issues, they tend to feel responsible or guilty, or fear that they will be blamed.

 All couples have disagreements.
 When those differences can be worked through respectfully and reach satisfying solutions and agreements, children tend to be less affected and can learn healthy conflict resolution skills.
 Yet when children are exposed to relationship conflict that is intense, frequent, without resolution or abusive it impacts them negatively in many ways.

 - result in parents being unhappy and less available emotionally hence compromising their connection with their child,

 - lead to parents being less tolerant of kids being kids and some of the overflow of anger being taken out on the child,